Berkshire Museum: Sale of art controversy

-On November 1, 2017, before a packed courthouse, Judge John A. Agostini heard arguments on both sides of the controversy centered on the right of the plaintiffs to sue.
-His ruling was published on November 7, denying the plaintiffs’ motion for a preliminary injunction and dismissing the non-governmental plaintiffs for lack of standing.
 Nevertheless, the Massachusetts Appeals Court granted a temporary injunction to halt the sale that expired on December 11.
-The sale was opposed by members of the museum as well as the descendants of Norman Rockwell, who donated work to the museum with the understanding that it would always remain at the museum.
-Museum organizations condemned the plan to sell the items, with the state’s lawyers asserting that the museum intended to sell nearly all of its valuable art to subsidize operating and other expenses.
+The sale was opposed by the descendants of Norman Rockwell, who donated work to the museum with the belief that it would always remain at the museum.
+Museum organizations condemned the plan to sell the items, with the state's lawyers asserting that the museum intended to sell nearly all of its valuable art to subsidize operating and other expenses.
 After months of negotiating at the Appellate Court level, a tentative settlement was reached on February 9, 2018, between the plaintiffs and the Attorney General's office.
-As of March 20, that settlement was in the hands of Justice David A. Lowy of the Massachusetts Supreme Judicial Court, following a hearing involving lawyers from the Massachusetts Attorney General’s office, the museum, and two separate groups of plaintiffs opposing the settlement.
+As of March 20, that settlement was in the hands of Justice David A. Lowy of the Massachusetts Supreme Judicial Court, following a hearing involving lawyers from the Massachusetts Attorney General's office, the museum, and two separate groups of plaintiffs opposing the settlement.

 On April 11, 2018, it was announced that the Berkshire Museum had sold Shuffleton's Barbershop by Rockwell to the Lucas Museum of Narrative Art for an undisclosed amount.
 The painting was to be loaned to the Norman Rockwell Museum in nearby Stockbridge for display into 2020.
-Other works, including Blacksmith’s Boy – Heel and Toe, were scheduled for sale at a Sotheby's auction in May 2018.
-Shortly after these initial sales, museum director Van Shields suddenly retired.
+Other works, including Blacksmith's Boy – Heel and Toe, were scheduled for sale at a Sotheby's auction in May 2018.
+Shortly after these initial sales, museum director Van Shields retired.
 In late November 2018, the museum announced that it had completed its sale of artworks, having raised $53.25 million through the sale of 22 pieces.
+Most of the money was used to create an endowment fund to help ensure the future survival of the museum.